Our meditation and breathwork ceremonies offer many spiritual, physical, and mental benefits.

 Bring a bottle of water.
 The odds of getting thirsty or having dry mouth is high as you’ll be breathing for a prolonged period.
 Having water on hand so you can quickly hydrate your mouth; this will also ensure you take shorter breaks in between breathwork patterns.

-Wear comfy, loose clothes but do wrap up warm if we are outside.
+Wear comfy, loose clothes but do wrap up warm as we are outside.
 Bring loads of layers.
 It’s much better to be too warm than too cold.

 Bring a torch or headlamp, especially for sessions during the darker winter months!